-An applicant is only allowed so many assets to qualify for Medicaid coverage but recklessly spending down your assets can lead to a lengthy penalty period or may disqualify you from Medicaid completely.
+An applicant is only allowed to keep a certain amount of assets to qualify for Medicaid coverage.
+However, recklessly spending down your assets can lead to a lengthy penalty period or may disqualify you from Medicaid completely.

 You may be wondering, what will Medicaid actually count as an “asset” for eligibility requirements?

 Well, single Medicaid applicants in most states are only allowed to keep $2,000 worth of countable assets.
 If the applicant is married, their healthy spouse can keep a separate amount known as the Community Spouse Resource Allowance.
 This allowance can be over $100,000 in some cases.

 Money in bank accounts (checking, savings, money market, etc)